Kobi Onyame Versus the Artist

 Address: The Gallow Gate at Many Studios, 3 Ross Street, Barras, Glasgow, G1 5AR.

 This project explores the process of making music and the subsequent interconnectivity between art forms.
 The album presents a complex collection of reflections that consider globalisation, hope, identity, privilege, and post-colonialism.
-The artist is using this platform to further express the themes within his album with a wider range of tools and considering where music overlaps with literature, literature overlaps with dance and beyond.
-He will work with 7 artists, thinkers, writers, musicians, videographers, creating a dialogue that not only uses the album as a point of departure for discussion, but also the artists’ own identities and the ways in which collaboration can bolster, challenge and inspire one another.
+Onyame was interested in exploring ways in which the songs could be unpacked and distorted by handing them over to another artist, simultaneously exploring where music overlaps with literature, literature overlaps with dance and beyond through a dialogue that not only uses the album as a point of departure for discussion, but also the artists’ own identities and the ways in which collaboration can bolster, challenge and inspire one another.

 UK-based, Ghanaian artist, Kobi Onyame's music has been creating music for over ten years, releasing his third album Gold in late 2017.
 His music is a melting pot of traditional hip-hop and Ghanaian rhythms such as highlife and hiplife, creating uplifting music that draws heavily on West African culture — both sonically and visually.
 Onyame is an award winning artist and has collaborated internationally with artists including M3nsa, Wanlov the Kubalor, whilst also supporting musical greats such as Kanye West, Nas, Wu Tang Clan and De La Soul.
 GOld is available to buy via http://www.kobionyame.com/